Ramuneid/1.2-Support-in-Lithuania/README.md

     )
 ```

-Where no corresponding value could be found in the reference table, the result was explicitly classified as `Nežinoma` (Unknown) rather than leaving an unexplained null value.
+Where no corresponding value could be found in the reference table, the result was classified as `Nežinoma` (Unknown) rather than left as an unexplained null.

-This demonstrated how Power Query can be used not only for cleaning individual datasets, but also for **lookup-based enrichment and integration of independently collected data sources**.
+This demonstrates how Power Query can support both **data cleaning and lookup-based enrichment across independently collected datasets**.

 > **Data limitation:** The resulting gender category is inferred from the first-name classification available in the external reference dataset.
 It should therefore be interpreted as a name-based classification rather than a verified personal attribute.